 For example, the SIP-PBX can send an offerless INVITE request towards the transfer target.
 In response, the transfer target supplies an SDP offer, which the SIP-PBX includes in a re-INVITE request towards the transferee.
 The SIP-PBX then forwards the SDP answer from the transferee in an ACK request towards the transfer target.
-If the transferee is within the SIP-PBX, only the INVITE transaction towards the transfer target will cross the SIPconnect 1.1 interface.
-If the transfer target is within the SIP-PBX, only the re-INVITE request towards the transferee will cross the transferee will cross the SIPconnect 1.1 interface.
+If the transferee is within the SIP-PBX, only the INVITE transaction towards the transfer target will cross the SIPconnect interface.
+If the transfer target is within the SIP-PBX, only the re-INVITE request towards the transferee will cross the SIPconnect interface.